pypa/pip/docs/html/user_guide.rst

 ==================

-"Requirements files" are files containing a list of items to be installed using :ref:pip install like so:
+"Requirements files" are files containing a list of items to be installed using :ref:`pip install` like so:

 .. tab:: Unix/macOS